-Typical installations take about a month from the date of the request.
-However, the timeline varies depending on the time of year, environmental issues, permit requirements and other factors.
+Typical installations occur about three weeks after all contingencies are complete.
+However, the timeline varies depending on the time of year, environmental issues, permit requirements and other potential factors.

 Cost of a new natural gas service installation varies.
 An allowance may cover some or all of the costs.
 However, excess footage, construction obstacles and winter installation could add to the cost.
 We provide cost information prior to installation so you can make an informed decision.
 We install service line from our gas main to a gas meter outside your home or building.
 You are responsible for gas piping extending from the gas meter into the house or to any other building, gas grill, pool heater, etc.

 If you already are using LP, chances are you can use your existing piping.
 Contact a local plumbing or heating contractor for conversion details.

 We work with you or your contractor to determine the service installation route and meter location.
 We ensure our installation is cost effective and acceptable to you, while meeting codes that govern proximity of a gas meter to windows, exhaust outlets or fresh air intakes.
 A gas meter must be a least 3 feet from an electric meter.